 Living with the Dynamics of Electronic Components: The Importance of Component Event Management in a PLM Strategy discusses the inherent challenge of managing product lifecycles for products that contain electronic components, given that the components often have shorter lifecycles than the parent products.
 Introduces the concept of Component Event Management (CEM) to combat component obsolescence.
-Please enjoy the free Executive Summary below, or click the report title above to download the full PDF (free of charge, no registration required).

 Table of Contents

 - Executive Overview

 - Product and Component Lifecycles – The Disconnect